jaredly/geometricart/Roadmap.md

 # NEXT uppp

+- [ ] I want overshoot <-> as a line setting
+- [ ] make a thing to "select all shapes with this"
+- [ ] select after createing, my goodness

 - [ ] ok, so let's do viewable guides.
   - circles, right?
 With ... potentially a start & end angle.
   - lines, with an overextension-amount?